BottlecapDave/HomeAssistant-OctopusEnergy/_docs/community.md

 ## Agile Price Table

-If you're wanting to display upcoming prices in a nice readable format, then might I suggest you utilise the [Octopus Engergy Rates card](https://github.com/lozzd/octopus-energy-rates-card).
+If you're wanting to display upcoming prices in a nice readable format, then might I suggest you utilise the [Octopus Engergy Rates card](https://github.com/lozzd/octopus-energy-rates-card) developed by @lozzd.

 <img src="https://github.com/lozzd/octopus-energy-rates-card/raw/main/assets/screenshot_1.png" height="300"/>

 ## Export Rates Chart

-Thanks to @fboundy you can use [ApexCharts Card](https://github.com/RomRider/apexcharts-card) to plot the rates for the current day using the following configuration:
+Thanks to @fboundy you can use [ApexCharts Card](https://github.com/RomRider/apexcharts-card) to plot the rates for the current day using the following configuration.
+Replace `{{METER_SERIAL_NUMBER}}_{{MPAN_NUMBER}}` with your information:

 ```yaml
 type: custom:apexcharts-card